-- 6.31.
-If any of the conditions stated in the attached table occur, the race will end and the time will stop (please refer to the Appendix- Table of Decisive Cases 6.31.1.to 6.31.10) - 6.32.
+- 6.32.7.
+The robot damages a ball. - 6.32.8.
+The robot or team member damages the field or a game element. - 6.32.9.
+Stop by agreement: if both robots of both teams get stuck in a program loop which does not lead to any further meaningful action, the two teams can decide to end the match and the scores are calculated.
+Important that to do this the clear consent of both teams are needed. - 6.32.10.
+If both robots are removed from the game field (e.g. as damaged robots). - 6.33.
 Team members must stop their robots when the judge signals that the match is stopped.
 The robots must stay on the field till the teams are given permission by the judge to take them off.
 Team members must not move the balls either from one half of the field to another or outside of the field.
-If a team violates the rule, they will forfeit the match by 8-0. - 6.33.
-A ball (or balls) pushed, kicked or thrown by the robots after the judge's signal that the match is stopped must be returned to those halves of the field where the robots moved them from If there is uncertainty as to whether a ball was moved before or after the signal, the judge is allowed to return it back to that half of the field where the robot responsible for the ambiguous movement of the ball is located. - 6.34.
+If a team violates the rule, they will forfeit the match by 8:-4. - 6.34.
+A ball (or balls) pushed, kicked or thrown by the robots after the judge's signal that the match is stopped must be returned to those halves of the field where the robots moved them from.
+If there is uncertainty as to whether a ball was moved before or after the signal, the judge is allowed to return it back to that half of the field where the robot responsible for the ambiguous movement of the ball is located. - 6.35.
 The judges will base their decisions on the rules and fair game play.
 They have the final decision on the competition day.
 Please be aware that, as this is a team versus team competition, should a dispute happen the decision of a judge could result in one of the teams losing.